 A really smart way to investigate providers when setting up phone and internet accounts is to use the Canstar Blue website.
 It provides a 5-star rating program for a range of criteria including:

 Depending on how long you will be staying in Australia, you may need to choose a plan that is month by month, without a contract.
+If you are planning on staying longer in Australia, then you will be more inclined to sign up for a contract.
+They are usually for 24 months but some phone account providers offer shorter terms.
+Generally speaking, contracts offer cheaper monthly pricing so you can obtain a better deal.
 Or, you can choose a prepaid mobile phone account that you top up as you use data and calls.

 To find out which providers are offering ‘no contract broadband plans’, visit Compare Broadband.
 If you would like to use prepaid mobile broadband, you can purchase a range of devices from suppliers such as Telstra, Optus, Vodafone or Dodo, among others.
 Each offers its own packages, data capacity, bonus data and top-up methods.